Your agents don't follow process.

 Decision

-Branching points that route work based on conditions.
-Create parallel paths and feedback loops.
+Branching points that route work on a condition.
+The source of parallel paths and feedback loops.

 Review

-Quality gates that require explicit approval before the task advances.
-Nothing moves past a review until someone signs off.
+Quality gates that require explicit approval.
+Nothing advances until someone signs off.

 Complete Subtasks

-Aggregate steps that wait for all child subtasks to complete before advancing.
+Aggregate steps that wait for every child subtask to finish before the task can advance.

-Every step knows who does it, how, and what happens next
+Every step knows who, how, and what's next

-Each step specifies the actor (human or agent), the prompt, the required skills, the eligible assignees, and the exact conditions that trigger each outbound transition.
-When a task reaches a step, the system enforces every constraint before it can advance.
+Each step declares its actor, its prompt, the skills it requires, the assignees it allows, and the exact conditions that fire each outbound transition.
+When a task reaches it, the system enforces every constraint before letting work advance.

 Prompts

-Tell agents exactly what to do at each step.
-Detailed instructions that ensure consistent execution.
+Tell agents exactly what to do at each step — detailed instructions that drive consistent execution.

 Skills

-Attach required skills — modular capabilities like @acme/security-scanner:latest.
+Attach required capabilities — modular skills like @acme/security-scanner:latest.

 Eligible actors